browserengineering/book/book/embeds.md

 And now we're ready for the method to map to absolute coordinates.
 This loops over all bounds rects and maps them up to the root.
-Note that there is a specal case for `FrameAccessibilityNode`, because its self-bounds are in the coordinate space of the frame containing the iframe.
+Note that there is a special case for `FrameAccessibilityNode`, because its self-bounds are in the coordinate space of the frame containing the iframe.

 ``` {.python}